-PySPARQL Anything has been by borrowing some concepts of the Command behavioural pattern.
-The interface is the pysparql_anything.SparqlAnything class, with its run, ask, select and construct methods.
-The arguments specifying a user's SPARQL request are passed as keyword arguments.
-Therefore, they are automatically encapsulated by the language as a dict object that is passed, together with a receiver object, to a specific execution method.
+PySPARQL Anything has been designed by borrowing some concepts of the Command behavioural pattern.
+The pysparql_anything.SparqlAnything class, with its run, ask, select and construct methods, defines the frontend interface of the system.
+The user specifies the parameters of their SPARQL request as